SIMPLE-AstroDB/SIMPLE-db/documentation/Gravities.md

 The Gravities table contains gravity measurements for sources listed in the Sources table.
 The combination of *source*, *regime*, and *reference* is expected to be unique.
-Note that *gravity* are strings constrained from a list of enumerated values.
+Note that *gravity* is a string constrained from a list of enumerated values (see below table).
 Columns marked with an asterisk (*) may not be empty.

 | Column Name | Description  | Unit  | Data Type | Key Type  |